gilhuss/Download-Candles-Anytime/README.md

 4) Review your selections and click the "Download" button to fetch the data.
 The script will download the candle data into a CSV file for your analysis.

 ## Contributing
-Contributions to the Cryptocurrency Candle Downloader are welcome!
+Contributions to the "Download Candles Anytime" are welcome!
 Whether it's submitting bugs, requesting features, or contributing code, your input is highly appreciated.
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.